Webex for Education: Collaboration in and out of the classroom Live - Tuesday, August 4, 2020, at 10am PDT/ 1pm EDT / 7pm Paris

 Dominic Caristiis a Professor of Telecommunications at Ball State University.
 He is co-author of Communication Law 2ndedition (2018) with William Davie.
 He was a Fulbright Professor in Slovenia in 1995, Greece in 2009 and has been a visiting professor in Italy.
 He has served fellowships with the Radio Television News Directors Association and the National Association of Television Program Executives.
 In 1998 he received the Distinguished Service Award from the Iowa Broadcasters Association.
 A member of the Broadcast Education Association for more than 30 years, he served on the Board of Directors 1997-2002, including a term as its Vice President.
 Dom is the Associate Director of the Digital Policy Institute and a founding member.
 In 2012 he received the Outstanding Faculty Member Award from Ball State.

-Anyone can be part of this event, including students, instructors, and Cisco customers and partners.You can attend the event by registering below!
+Anyone can be part of this event, including students, instructors, and Cisco customers and partners.You can watch the recording of the event here!